SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 This is being optimized and organized as frequently as possible for a flexible codebase making it faster to finish.
 It aims to be the new standard of FNF modding.

-Expect this repository to be somewhat active.
-Because the developer has other stuff to do so don't go "when is funkin view coming out".
+Expect this repository to be somewhat or sometimes active, because the developer has other stuff to do so don't go "when is funkin view coming out".

+# Optimizations included

+Optimizations that were ingrained into this "wholesome" fnf rewrite is:

+- Object Pooling: obvious, but simply reuses a dead object.
+Used for the freeplay selection text and icon stuff, and notes and sustains
+- Camera Culling: also obvious, simply cuts out rendering for anything out of bounds.
+Used for the notes and sustains
+- Fake Object Overlap Rendering: If a certain object overlaps one another, cancel that object and make that other object's pixels have doubled its alpha.
+Used for the notes.
+- Packer Atlas: Never done yet but will be for the characters.
+- Texture Sheet: Simple.
+Just clip a certain part of the image and have it present a sprite animation.
+Heavily used in sparrow atlas, and even simple stuff such as the icon grid, the note spritesheets, the pause menu sheet, etc etc. you name it.

+And that was all Funkin' View has to offer!

+...and the fact that peote-view is literally an opengl wrapper that intructs most of its rendering optimization tricks for you.

 # Setup